About Us

 Since its inception, Autism Cares Foundation has focused on providing and expanding resources for people with disabilities.

 ACF’s goal is to support people to experience all that life has to offer.
-Our activities, nearly 200 in a typical year, are viewed as a necessity by parents, care providers, and our participants, to encourage social interactions and friendships.
+Our activities, over 200 in a typical year, are viewed as a necessity by parents, care providers, and our participants, to encourage social interactions and friendships.

-Our Adult Services Division provides services to individuals 21 years old and over.
+Our Adult Services Division provides services to individuals 18 years old and over.
 These offerings include day program, home and community, and in the future, job support services.
 We plan to expand services to accommodate more individuals and provide additional services and resources.

 Acf